Call 7 days a week for free advice

 What to consider as a last time buyer

-So much information is focussed on first time buyers and their step onto the property ladder, but there should be an equal concentration aimed at last time buyers, to ensure their final house will suit all of their needs.
+So much information is focused on first-time buyers and their step onto the property ladder, but there should be an equal concentration aimed at last-time buyers to ensure their final house will suit all of their needs.

 Nobody enjoys moving house, and the last thing you want to do in your retirement is to move a second time as what you expected to be your final home turns out to be unsuitable for your needs.
-See the handy guide below to make sure you are prepared as a last time buyer.
+In this guide, we have looked at some tips for last-time buyers when purchasing their last home.

 Buy Smaller